-UPDATE 1-Japan to let elderly leave cruise liner hit by coronavirus as 44 new cases confirmed
+UPDATE 2-Japan to let elderly leave cruise liner hit by coronavirus as 44 new cases confirmed

 Health Minister Katsunobu Kato said elderly passengers who have pre-existing conditions or are in windowless rooms would be allowed to leave starting from Friday, rather than the originally targeted date of Feb.
 19, and complete their quarantine ashore.

-With the number of those infected on the cruise ship now up to 218, concerns have been raised about conditions on the ship, where about 3,500 people remain on board.
+With the number of those infected on the cruise ship now up to 218 plus one quarantine officer, concerns have been raised about conditions on the ship, where about 3,500 people remain on board.

 The liner was quarantined on arrival in Yokohama, near Tokyo, on Feb.
 3 after a man who disembarked from the liner in Hong Kong before it travelled to Japan was diagnosed with the virus that has now killed more than 1,350 in mainland China.